simsim314/tinygrad/README.md

 # Deterministic DF16/DF32 inference and attestation
 ## Main idea

 Indeterminism in LLMs—especially local, open-weight models—limits the range of applications in which their outputs can be trusted.
 A deterministic LLM combined with a fixed policy prompt could formally attest that a submitted input satisfies a defined policy.

-Such an attestation would reduce noise from invalid or low-value submissions while preserving meaningful input.
+Such an attestation would reduce noise from invalid, inaccurate, or low-value submissions while preserving meaningful input.
 By attaching proof that “this policy model approved this input,” users and policy makers could communicate through a shared, reproducible validation process.

-Ordinary floating-point inference, however, may vary slightly across GPUs, compilers, kernel schedules, and reduction orders, making exact reproducibility difficult.
-This project adds deterministic fixed-point arithmetic to tinygrad so that the same model, prompt, and execution schema produce exactly the same integer values on every conforming backend.
+Ordinary floating-point inference may vary slightly across GPUs, compilers, kernel schedules, and reduction orders, making exact reproducibility difficult.
+This project adds deterministic fixed-point arithmetic to tinygrad so that the same model, prompt, and execution schema produce exactly the same output on every conforming device, independently of the underlying hardware.

-DF16 stores signed Q15.16 values in 32 bits.
-DF32 stores signed Q31.32 values in
+This is achieved by representing floating-point values using integer arithmetic.
+DF16 stores signed Q15.16 values in 32 bits, while DF32 stores signed Q31.32 values in 64 bits.
+Arithmetic, rounding, saturation, transcendental approximations, and reduction graphs are explicitly defined, and all underlying operations are performed using integers.
+CUDA may still execute independent work in parallel, but operations whose order can affect the result use custom kernels with fixed dependency graphs.

-64 bits.
-Arithmetic, rounding, saturation, transcendental approximations, and reduction graphs are explicitly defined.
-CUDA may execute independent work in parallel, but operations whose order affects a result use a fixed dependency graph.
+The attestation system provides evidence that a specific computation was executed.
+It commits selected intermediate tensors to SHA-256, with 5–10 meaningful witnesses per layer.
+Producing a valid attestation therefore requires reproducing the complete computation using the defined arithmetic and execution schema.

-The attestation system commits selected intermediate tensors to SHA-256.
-Each layer has 5–10 meaningful witnesses, each token chains the ordered layer roots, and the final artifact binds the model weights, tokens, generated text, and complete execution transcript.
-This is a reproducibility proof, not proof of work or proof that a particular physical GPU was used.
+Each token chains the ordered layer roots, and the final artifact binds the model weights, input tokens, generated text, and complete execution transcript into a final SHA-256 commitment.
+This is a reproducibility proof for a specific computation.

 ## What is implemented